 BUFFALO, N.Y.
-(WIVB) — Thomas Moore, the man in a wheelchair accused of molesting a nursing home resident, was ruled not competent to stand trial.
+(WIVB) — Thomas Moore, the man in a wheelchair accused of molesting a nursing home resident, was ruled not competent to stand trial in May.

 Officials say the abuse happened at Waterfront Center for Rehabilitation and Healthcare in Buffalo in January.

 Moore, who was already a Level 3 sex offender, was transferred there from prison.
 The double amputee had been in jail for sex crimes against elderly women.

 The Office of Mental Health will designate a facility where Moore will undergo more extensive evaluations.